 - Also note that if you are not logged in as root you will need to prefix this with

-ddcommand does not give any information of its progress and so may appear to have frozen; it could take more than five minutes to finish writing to the card.
-If your card reader has an LED it may blink during the write process.
+ddcommand does not give any information about its progress, so it may appear to have frozen.
+It can take more than five minutes to finish writing to the card.
+If your card reader has an LED, it may blink during the write process.

 dd-ing from the card back to another image on your hard disk, truncating the new image to the same size as the original, and then running

 If the SD card is much larger than the image, you don't want to read back the whole SD card, since it will be mostly empty.
 So you need to check the number of blocks that were written to the card by the